indigos33k3r/self-paced-education/README.md

 I will also mention that my notes are not always an exact representation of what was taught in the class.
 I sometimes remove what I feel is unnecessary and add what I feel is supplementary or helpful.

+###Topics Covered

+The focus will be on computer science, math, and engineering-related courses, but I have other interests as well, like music and history.

 Below is a list of everything that I have planned / completed.
 There may be notes and solutions that are present in the repository but are still incomplete, so read this list to see what I feel is "production-ready".

 ###Coming Soon